 As with all rare and expensive animals, there is the risk that they could be exploited by unscrupulous breeders and sellers, so we strongly recommend that you follow the GCCF kitten buying guidelines before committing to such an expensive purchase.
 Our club fully supports its ‘Responsible Breeding – Responsible Buying’ ethos, found here Buying a Pedigree Kitten.

 Chartreux are wonderful companions and with their good looks, intelligence and amiable personality it is not surprising that they are quite sought after as pets.
 They are considered to be one of the healthiest cat breeds with little to no genetic issues.
 But, you should also be aware that Chartreux are long-lived and are considered to be indoor cats.
 They do enjoy going outside but they should not be permitted to roam freely.
-With their double-coat, they do need to be brushed regularly, especially entire males can grow quite large with a thick fur coat to match!
+With their double-coat, they do need to be combed regularly, especially entire males can grow quite large with a thick fur coat to match!
 Also given that they do tend to form bonds with humans, they do appreciate their humans’ company, even if they don’t always show it.

 Please be aware that the Club cannot accept responsibility for any kitten purchases.

 Naming your Kitten

 As the parents of the first UK bred kittens were registered with LOOF, the French equivalent of GCCF, and named after their system, we have adopted this system also for the kittens born in the UK to acknowledge their French heritage.
 Kittens born in the same year have names beginning with the same letter(s).
 The letters rotate through the alphabet each year: A-I, J+K, L-O, P+Q, R-U, V+W+X+Y+Z. Some letters are grouped together as the choice of names beginning with these letters is limited.
 The letter for 2020 is R.